Smoke rising from Fuego Volcano Guatemala, man jumping in front of erupting volcano, man in white shirt and brown pants

 Fuego Erupting After Dark

-Wicho & Charlie’s has the best camp ground on Acatenango Volcano.
+Wicho and Charlie’s has the best camp ground on Acatenango Volcano.
 They have a higher vantage point than other tour companies and they have a permanent campsite with fixed shelters for sleeping quarters, a large tent which contains the dining room and kitchen and a fire pit with plenty of camp chairs surrounding it.
 The Acatenango Wicho and Charlies campsite spans over two levels.
 We were on the lower level, which was next to the main dining room tent.
 The views from the camp site are awe inspiring.
 A couple of people ended up spending the night around the camp fire watching the volcanic displays from nearby Fuego Volcano.
 From the camp ground you were close enough to actually hear the eruptions.

 Fuego Volcano Eruption at Sunrise